iliclaey/pan/panc-docs/source/pan-book/pan-book.rst

 There are two types of *resources* supported by pan: list and dict.
 A list is an ordered list of elements with the indexing starting at zero.
-In the above example, there are two lists ``/hardware/disks/ide`` and ``/hardware/nic``.
+In :ref:`this <list-example-label>` example, there are two lists ``/hardware/disks/ide`` and ``/hardware/nic``.
 The order of a list is significant and maintained in the serialized representation of the configuration.
-An dict (named list) associates a name with an element; these are also known as hashes or associative arrays.
+A dict (named list) associates a name with an element;
+these are also known as hashes or associative arrays.
 One dict in the above example is ``/hardware/cpu``, which has ``arch``, ``cores``, ``model``, ``number``, and ``speed`` as children.
-Note that the order of an dict is *not* significant and that the order specified in the template file is *not* preserved in the serialized version of the configuration.
-Although the algorithm for ordering the children of an dict in the serialized file is not specified, the pan compiler guarantees a *consistent* ordering of the same children from one compilation to the next.
+Note that the order of a dict is *not* significant and that the order specified in the template file is *not* preserved in the serialized version of the configuration.
+Although the algorithm for ordering the children of a dict in the serialized file is not specified, the pan compiler guarantees a *consistent* ordering of the same children from one compilation to the next.

 Within a given path, lists and dicts can be distinguished by the names of their children.
 Lists always have children whose names are valid long